 Simplified Schistosoma life cycle

-Katayama fever may occur with onset of egg laying, typically 2 to 4 weeks after heavy exposure.
+Katayama fever is a systemic hypersensitivity reaction that may occur with onset of egg laying, typically 2 to 4 weeks after heavy exposure.
 Symptoms include fever, chills, cough, nausea, abdominal pain, malaise, myalgia, urticarial rashes, and marked eosinophilia, resembling serum sickness.
 Manifestations are more common and usually more severe in visitors than in residents of endemic areas and typically last for several weeks.

-Secondary bacterial infection of the genitourinary tract is common, and persistent or recurrent Salmonella septicemia may occur.
+Secondary bacterial infection of the genitourinary tract is common with S. haematobium, and persistent or recurrent Salmonella septicemia may occur.
 Several species, notably S. haematobium, can cause genital disease in both men and women, resulting in numerous symptoms including infertility.
 Neurologic complications can occur even in light Schistosoma infections.
-Eggs or adult worms lodged in the spinal cord can cause transverse myelitis, and those in the brain can produce focal lesions and seizures.
+Eggs or adult worms lodged in the spinal cord can cause transverse myelitis Acute Transverse Myelitis Acute transverse myelitis is acute inflammation of gray and white matter in one or more adjacent spinal cord segments, usually thoracic.
+Causes include multiple sclerosis, neuromyelitis optica... read more , and those in the brain can produce focal lesions and seizures.

-Stool or urine (S. haematobium, occasionally S. japonicum) is examined for eggs.
+Schistosomiasis is diagnosed and parasite burden is estimated by microscopic examination of stool or urine (S. haematobium) for eggs.
 Repeated examinations using concentration techniques may be necessary.
-Geography is a primary determinant of species, so a history of exposure should be communicated to the laboratory.
-If the clinical picture suggests schistosomiasis but no eggs are found after repeated examination of urine or feces, intestinal or bladder mucosa can be biopsied to check for eggs.
+Geography is a primary determinant of species, so the location of exposure should be communicated to the laboratory.
+If the clinical picture suggests schistosomiasis but no eggs are found after repeated examination of urine or feces, intestinal or bladder mucosa can be biopsied to check for characteristic granulomas around embedded eggs.

-Depending on the antigens used, serologic tests may be sensitive and specific for infection, but they do not provide information about worm burden, clinical status, or prognosis and do not distinguish active from resolved infection.
-If patients are not residents of endemic areas, serologic tests should be done ≥ 6 to 8 weeks after the last exposure to fresh water to allow time for maturation of the schistosomes into adults and for development of antibodies to them.
+Serologic tests are sensitive and specific for infection, but do not provide information about worm burden, clinical status, or prognosis and do not distinguish active from resolved infection.
+Antibody tests thus are most useful for detecting infection in returning travelers and not helpful in patients who are residents of endemic areas.
+With returning travelers, serologic tests should be done ≥ 6 to 12 weeks after the last exposure to fresh water to allow time for maturation of the schistosomes into adults and for development of antibodies.

 Single-day oral treatment with praziquantel (20 mg/kg twice a day for S. haematobium, S. mansoni, and S. intercalatum; 20 mg/kg 3 times a day for S. japonicum and S. mekongi) is recommended.
 Praziquantel is effective against adult schistosomes, but not developing schistosomula, which are present early in infection.
 Thus, for asymptomatic travelers who have had exposure in potentially contaminated fresh water, treatment is delayed for 6 to 8 weeks after the last exposure.
 Adverse effects of praziquantel are generally mild and include abdominal pain, diarrhea, headache, and dizziness.
 Therapeutic failures have been reported, but it is difficult to determine whether they are due to reinfection, the relative resistance of immature schistosomes, or praziquantel-resistant adult schistosomes.